pbowyer/journey-planner/README.md

 Journey Planner [![Build Status](https://travis-ci.org/open-track/journey-planner.svg?branch=master)](https://travis-ci.org/open-track/journey-planner)
 ===============

-A simple journey planner that uses a combination of the Connection Scan Algorithm and Transfer Patterns to quickly (~50ms) return a full days schedule of journeys.
+A simple journey planner that uses Transfer Patterns to quickly (~50ms) return a full days schedule of journeys.
 It currently uses UK Rail data but could include any GTFS-ish dataset.

-The journey planner is available to use through the CLI, which only returns a single result or an API that returns many results.
+The journey planner is available to use through the CLI or an API.
 You can see it in action and understand the API call by viewing [traintickets.to](http://traintickets.to).

 There is a fairly basic journey filter applied to remove some of the noise.
 A journey is removed if it departs at the same time as another but arrives later, or it arrives at the same time and departs earlier.
 In the case of a tie the journey with the least number of changes is used.